thinkb4/a-walk-in-react/day_03.md

 }
 ```

 In the example above our useEffect hook is making an API call to retrieve a character from Star Wars.
-Paste the code into your proyect and check the console's output.
+Paste the code into your project and check the console's output.

 As you can see we added a [console.log](https://developer.mozilla.org/en-US/docs/Web/API/console/log) that will let us know when the component is being render, and that keeps printing into the console because the component is re rendering on a loop.
 Try commenting the useEffect function.